Gh0st447/Draft-DM-CW-Script/README.md

 1- Use map editor to add "markers" in the map, then save the changes.<br>
 2- Open the map folder after saving it and open the file with .map extension (the file that containes all objects of the map).<br>
-3- Go to the end of the file and copy the last objects with <marker> tag and place, don't forget the delete them after copying them.<br>
+3- Go to the end of the file and copy the last objects with "marker" tag, don't forget to delete them after copying.<br>
 4- Head to draft script folder and paste the copied lines in the file "markers.xml".<br>
 5- The markers for each map should be added into separate tags named in a specific way, for example if the map name is <br>"[DM] ghost1 ft ghost2 - Ghost Map"<br>the tags for the markers in "markers.xml" file should be <DMghost1ftghost2-GhostMap>, just remove the spaces and brakets.<br>